SlimeVR/SlimeVR-Docs-Site/src/server/setting-reset-bindings.md

 This is done by standing up straight, looking forward and performing the reset.
 This can only work as intended when standing up.

-### Fast Reset
+### Yaw Reset

-A fast reset only resets/corrects for any potential drift on one axis.
+A yaw reset only resets/corrects for any potential drift on one axis.
 Whilst less accurate this allows you to reset whilst sitting/laying down.
 It is recommended to straighten your limbs and look forward whilst doing this for optimal results.
 This method makes it possible to not have to get up every time you have to reset.